pmmmwh/react-refresh-webpack-plugin/README.md

 ### Integration Support for Overlay

-Officially, `webpack-dev-server`, `webpack-hot-middleware` and `webpack-plugin-serve` aer supported out of the box - you just have to set the [`overlay.sockIntegration`](docs/API.md#sockintegration) option to match what you're using.
+Officially, `webpack-dev-server`, `webpack-hot-middleware` and `webpack-plugin-serve` are supported out of the box - you just have to set the [`overlay.sockIntegration`](docs/API.md#sockintegration) option to match what you're using.

 For each of the integrations listed above,